KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MQTT by ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT)

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: Found `new Date()` in file `module.test.js`: Consider replacing it by `new Date(Date.now())`.
+5. Recommendation: Found `new Date()` in file `module.test.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-MQTT by jupadin](https://github.com/jupadin/MMM-MQTT)